 What are Tangible Assets?

 Tangible assets are assets with a physical form and that hold value.
 Examples include property, plant, and equipment.
 Tangible assets are seen and felt and can be destroyed by fire, natural disaster, or an accident.
-Intangible assets, on the other hand, lack a physical form and consist of things such as intellectual property, trademarks, patents, etc.
+On the other hand, intangible assets lack a physical form and consist of things such as intellectual property, trademarks, patents, etc.

-- Fixed assets or hard assets are those assets that are held by a business for a long period of time and that cannot be easily converted into cash.
+- Fixed assets or hard assets are those held by a business for a long time and cannot be easily converted into cash.
 Fixed tangible assets are depreciated over a period of time.

 - Current assets or liquid assets are those assets that can easily be converted into cash and are in the business for a short period of time, generally less than or equal to one year.
 The liquidity of current assets is significantly greater than that of fixed assets.